 The Last 30 Days window can become a problem for you if your customers typically have a much longer consideration period.
 What happens if it usually takes someone months to come to a decision?
 In this case, you will want to choose Last 90 Days, Last 180 Days, or maybe even Lifetime to make sure that your customers entire journey is included when training the model.

 The Lookback window is tied to the date when a path converts.
-This means that if the earliest conversion occurred 28 days ago, the earliest possible date that an interaction can occur will be 58 days ago.
+This means that if the earliest target event occurred 28 days ago, the earliest possible date that an interaction can occur will be 58 days ago.

-The Conversion and Lookback windows work together to allow you to apply business logic to choosing which interactions are included in your attribution model.
+The Target Date and Lookback windows work together to allow you to apply business logic to choosing which interactions are included in your attribution model.